manyfold3d/website/sysadmin/tracking.md

 * `id`: A randomly-generated UUID unique to your system.
 If tracking is disabled, this ID is immediately deleted from your system, and if you enabled tracking again, a new one is generated.
 Before you turn on tracking, this will be `null`.
 * `app`: The version of Manyfold that you're running, as shown in the footer.
 This will be the Docker tag you're using, or "unknown" if you're running a development version.
 * `sha`: The git SHA of the running code, again as shown in the app footer.
 This specifies the precise software version, and is really just a double-check on the `app` number.
+* `image`: The name of the prebuilt docker image you're running.
+This could be the standard image, `manyfold-solo`, or the linuxserver image.
+If you build your own, nothing will show here.
+* `arch`: The system architecture as reported by Ruby's built-in RUBY_PLATFORM constant.

 No other information is sent in the request payload.
 You can verify this by sending the data to your own endpoint by setting the `USAGE_REPORTING_URL` environment variable.
 For instance, you could send it to something like a [RequestBin](https://requestbin.myworkato.com/) and see exactly what arrives.